Resources

 The department also provides supporting information for families, including:

-- Career and course exploration with your – a guide to parent participation in career education
+- Career and course exploration with your child(opens in a new window) – a guide to parent participation in career education

 Transition support for early school leavers